Mutuh/BlogBundle/README.markdown

 Features include:

-- Posts & Tags can be stored via Doctrine ORM
+- Posts and tags can be stored via Doctrine ORM
+- Pagination of posts and tags
+- Administrating via SonataAdminBundle
+- Syntax highlighting with geshi.
+  Wrap code blocks with <pre lang="LANGUAGE" line="1"> and </pre> where "LANGUAGE" is a Geshi supported language syntax.
+- Cut is available with <!--more--> tag
 - Unit tested